About the Programme

 The Department is independently ranked among the top music departments in the UK, for both research and the wider student experience.
-With 15 permanent members of academic staff, a varying number of fellows and assistants allied to research projects, and well over 100 graduate students, the Department of Music has a strong and diverse research profile.

 Our research is organised into six main areas of activity: performance, composition, musicology, ethnomusicology, psychology of music, and music technology.
 Most research students pursue their own individual projects, although we do host large-scale research projects supporting research studentships.

 We have excellent opportunities to share and present research to peers and the wider academic community.
 We run Graduate Study Days, a Visiting Research Seminar series and several reading groups, which foster a sense of community and a culture of lively engagement and intellectual enquiry.